fesor/json_matcher/README.md

 - Key ordering should be the same both for your API and for expected JSON.
 - Matching the whole responses breaks DRY for the spec

-All this issues can be solved with two simple things: JSON normalization and key exclusion on matching.
+All these issues can be solved with two simple things: JSON normalization and key exclusion on matching.

 ## Getting started